pranavvadd/IRS-Scrapper-Backend/README.md

 ## Why This Project?

 I built this to explore how automation and clean code principles could be applied to real-world datasets provided by government portals.
-The IRS RPO database offered a non-trivial structure that required form interaction, conditional filtering, and pagination — the perfect challenge for testing my Selenium and data processing skills.
+The IRS RPO database offered a complex structure that required form interaction, conditional filtering, and pagination — the perfect challenge for testing my Selenium and data processing skills.

 ---